OctopusDeploy/docs/docs/getting-started/managing-octopus-subscriptions.md

 ### Migration of subscriptions

 Trial subscriptions are created in Control Center V1.
-Subscriptions in Control Center V1 are migrated to V2 upon changing to a paid subscription or a yearly renewal.
-This is why you may have some subscriptions in Control Center V1 and others in V2 until they have all been transferred to V2.
+Subscriptions in Control Center V1 migrate to V2 when you change to a paid subscription or a yearly renewal.
+This is why you may have some subscriptions in Control Center V1 and others in V2 until they're all transferred to V2.

 ## Finance